vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/11/005_brahmacharyam/_index.md

 +++
 ## Comment
 Found also in Pāipp. xvi. (with slight differences of order, which will be pointed out under the verses).
-Not quoted either in the Kāuçika or in the Vāitāna Sūtra; ⌊but the schol. to Kāuç.
+Not quoted either in the Kāuśika or in the Vāitāna Sūtra; ⌊but the schol. to Kāuś.
 55. 18 prescribe vs. 3 for use in the upanayana⌋. ⌊It is cited also at the beginning of GB. (i.
 2. 1-8), the chapter on the brahmacārin.⌋

 ## Translations